On the effective version of Serre's open image theorem: Abstract

 \section{Abstract}

 Let $E/\Q$ be an elliptic curve without complex multiplication.
-We give an explicit conditional upper bound, which is logarithmic in the conductor of $E$, on the largest prime $\ell$ such that the mod $\ell$ Galois representation of $E$ is nonsurjective.
+By Serre's open image theorem, the mod $\ell$ Galois representation $\overline{\rho}_{E, \ell}$ of $E$ is surjective for each prime number $\ell$ that is sufficiently large.
+Under the generalized Riemann hypothesis, we give an explicit upper bound on the largest prime $\ell$, linear in the logarithm of the conductor of $E$, such that $\overline{\rho}_{E, \ell}$ is nonsurjective.